umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 ## Probabilistic learning algorithms

 So now that we are more familiar with the notation used by the previous section, we can use it to motivate some useful probabilistic learning methods.
 While it's worth going into some mathematical detail to give a better sense of where each technique comes from, we should emphasise that the methodologies we discuss here are not new to the technical literature at all.
-We draw on influences from Empirical Dynamical Modeling (EDM) [@sugihara1990nonlinear], some classic nonparametric local regression techniques --- such as LOWESS/Savitzky-Golay filtering [@savitzky1964smoothing] --- and also Gaussian processes [@murphy2012machine].
+We draw on influences from Empirical Dynamical Modeling (EDM) [@sugihara1990nonlinear], some classic nonparametric local regression techniques --- such as LOWESS/Savitzky-Golay filtering [@savitzky1964smoothing] --- and also Gaussian processes (see [@williams2006gaussian] or [@murphy2012machine]).

 Let's begin our discussion of algorithms by integrating the master equation for the latest row over $x$ to obtain a relation for the mean of the distribution